Hieroglyphs and ancient Egypt are at the centre of a new exhibition at London's British Museum. | Africanews

 This was the key to unlocking an ancient language and the secrets of the civilisation that spoke it.

-The Rosetta Stone is inscribed with three languages: hieroglyphs, demotic (a colloquial language) and ancient Greek.
+The Rosetta Stone is inscribed in three languages: hieroglyphs, demotic (a colloquial language), and ancient Greek.

 Ancient Greek was still understood when the French unearthed the slab in 1799.